aligurbu/SpectralBoundaryIntegralMethod.m/README.md

 #### In-plane isotropic membrane tension

-Click on the image below to watch a video demonstrating how the tension in a red blood cell's membrane varies while flowing in a parabolic flow with a purely elastic membrane.
+Click on the image below to watch a video demonstrating how the tension in a red blood cell's membrane varies while flowing in a parabolic flow with a purely elastic membrane model.

 [![Video](https://img.youtube.com/vi/K_WhBSuUISE/maxresdefault.jpg)](https://www.youtube.com/watch?v=K_WhBSuUISE)